StarRocks/starrocks/docs/table_design/Sort_key.md

   select sum(pv) from site_access_duplicate where city_code = 2;
   ```

+  > **NOTE**
+  >
-  > Note: In this situation, the sort key columns do not yield the expected sorting effect.
+  > In this situation, the sort key columns do not yield the expected sorting effect.

 As described above, when your query filters on both `site_id` and `city_code`, StarRocks runs a binary search on the table to narrow the query range down to a specific location.
 If the table consists of a large number of rows, StarRocks runs binary searches on the `site_id` and `city_code` columns instead.
 This requires StarRocks to load the data of the two columns into memory and therefore increases memory consumption.
 In this case, you can use a prefix index to reduce the amount of data cached in memory, thereby accelerating your query.

 Additionally, note that a large number of sort key columns also increase memory consumption.
 To reduce memory consumption, StarRocks imposes the following limits on the usage of prefix indexes:

 - The prefix index entry of a block must be composed of the prefix of the table's sort key columns in the first row of that block.

 - A prefix index can be created on a maximum of 3 columns.